-This ideal, nine-bedroom Beachcomber home sports a private pool and Jacuzzi hot tub, as well as astounding vistas of the beach and the Atlantic Sea from the sweeping picture windows.
+This splendid, nine-bedroom Beachcomber home sports a private pool and Jacuzzi hot tub, as well as awesome vistas of the beach and the Atlantic Sea from the sweeping picture windows.

 The master bedroom suite has its own Jacuzzi and walk-in closet.
 This home also offers a dedicated media room with a 50-inch flatscreen TV and Blu-ray player, five other flatscreen TVs, complimentary WiFi and basic cable, a private washer/ dryer, and a deluxe kitchen with granite countertops.

 If you’re looking for the ideal place for a gathering you won't forget, this Beachcomber townhouse is it.
 Fill out our online form to reserve it today!

 This unit is managed by Vacasa South Carolina LLC.

 Parking Notes: Parking is limited to the driveway and parking passes are mandatory.
 Gated entrance.
 No street or landscape parking.

 Water Access: Beach access is located directly behind the home.